 While handling several different customer support channels has proven to be challenging for brands big and small, one type of customer service has held its head as the go-to way for businesses to correspond with their customers.
 You guessed right, email.
 Due to this, keyboard-first customer service skills are always on-demand.

 How to write a customer service email?
-What are email customer service best practices?
+What are the email customer service best practices?
 Where can I find customer service email examples?
-This blog post will answer all your questions.
+This blog post will answer all your questions and show you the fastest way to success using Flowrite:

 Why is customer service important?